Woetre/PoofiBot/README.md

 ## 🚀 Features

+### ✅ Prefix Commands
+- `!setup_reactroles` – Automatically posts a message with emoji-based role selection.
+Available only to admins
+- `!purge (amount)` - Removes messages of the amount specfied.
+Available only to those with manage_messages permissions

 ### ✅ Slash Commands
 - `/anime` – Sends a random anime GIF using the Nekos API.
 - `/setup_reactroles` – Automatically posts a message with emoji-based role selection.